 When will the United States hit its debt ceiling?

-The federal government reached its capacity to issue debt on May 20, 2013, directly after the ceiling was last raised.
+The federal government reached its capacity to issue debt [PDF] on May 20, 2013, directly after the ceiling was last raised.
 However, Secretary Jacob Lew, as his predecessors had before him, said Treasury would begin taking certain "extraordinary measures" (discussed below) that would enable the government to pay its bills and stave off default for several weeks.
 "I respectfully urge Congress to protect America's good credit and avoid the potentially catastrophic consequences of failing to act by increasing the debt limit in a timely fashion."

 On October 1, Secretary Lew penned another admonitory letter to Congress that specified October 17 as the date by which "final extraordinary measures" would be exhausted.
 "There are no other legal and prudent options to extend the nation's borrowing authority," he wrote.